Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/rigid_body_joint.rst

 Rigid Body Joint Constraint
 ***************************

-The *Rigid Body Joint* constraint is very special,it is used by the physics part of the Blender Game Engine to simulate a joint between its owner and its target.
+The *Rigid Body Joint* constraint is very special, it is used by the physics part of the Blender Game Engine to simulate a joint between its owner and its target.
 It offers four joint types: hinge type, ball-and-socket type, cone-twist type, and generic six-\ :abbr:`DoF (Degrees of Freedom)` type.